remix-run/react-router/doc/00 Guides/Router Overview.md

 Nested URLs and nested component hierarchy are at the heart of React Router.
 Lets make our routing for our little app declarative.
-We use JSX for route configuration because we want to define a view hierarchy with properties, so its a pefect fit.
+We use JSX for route configuration because we want to define a view hierarchy with properties, so its a perfect fit.

 ```js
 var Router = require('react-router');